joeyvanlierop/DIBS/README.md

 3. Your dibs will be cleared once you have purchased the object
 4. You cannot purchase anything else until you have cleared your dibs

-If something goes spectacularly wrong, you can type `undibs` in chat and all of the dibs will be cleared.
-Just know that if you do this to get a better item, you are a bad person.
+If something goes wrong, type `undibs` in chat and all of the dibs will be cleared.
+Just know that if you do this to steal my item, you are a bad person.